 Theresa decided to continue her studies in architecture because of her love for the elements of space and form.
 She went back to school and earned a BFA in Architecture from the University of Tennessee finishing in Manchester, England.
 Becoming an architect allowed her to incorporate her love of drawing into 3D rendering, and one-point and two-point perspective sketches for her clients.
 She says it felt natural because they loved to see things come up from the paper.
 Currently, she is licensed in several states but maintains her architectural practice in Nashville, Tennessee.

 In 2013 Theresa signed up for drawing sessions at Alan LeQuires open studio but opted for a sculpture class because the drawing classes were full.
 That experience opened up an entirely new creative world for her.
-As she began working with terracotta clay she became bored with the need to continuously use water to keep the clay pliable.
-She transitioned to oil-based clay because she preferred to work slower, and it didn’t require keeping the clay moist in between sculpting sessions.
-Theresa admits the oil-based process is more expensive, unlike the terracotta which can be fired in a kiln after the piece is formed.
-With oil-based clay a mold must be made, then it goes through an extensive lost-wax process, a method of casting with molten metal.
+As she began working with terracotta clay she became bored with continuously needing to use water to keep the clay pliable.
+She transitioned to oil-based clay because she preferred to work slower, and it didn’t require keeping the clay moist in between sessions.
+Theresa admits the oil-based process is more expensive and time-consuming.
+A mold must be made and put through an extensive lost-wax process, a method of casting with molten metal.

 Theresa begins her process by sketching out what she wants to create making sure that she always has a sketch pad with her.
 Her ideas come from the experiences and things around her, and she often enjoys incorporating ancient stories of Greek and Roman mythology into her work.
 She begins sculpting a figure using terracotta or plasticine clay that is later cast in bronze.
 Her focus is primarily on portraits and single-figure compositions.
 She feels that her knowledge of design and architecture carries over into her sculptural work.